International Student Enrollment

 - In any required semester, enrollment must cover the full term (all courses cannot be in one 5- or 8-week session).

-- Correct number of credit hours and method of instruction.
+- Enrollment must include the correct number of credit hours and the appropriate method of instruction.

 The U.S. Department of Homeland Security allows only one distance education course to count toward the full-time requirement.
 For immigration purposes, at UT Dallas all instruction types other than “face-to-face” are counted as distance education.
 Some of the other types of instruction available are online, hybrid, two-way interactive video and multiple or electronic media.
 To determine a course’s instruction type, look it up through Galaxy or the UTDCoursebook.